Singrauli – Home to Thermal Power Plants

 I observed the walking drag line excavator in one of the mines.
 There are several active coal mines nearby.
 The mines are highly mechanised.

-A ‘walking drag line’ is an excavator where the bucket is dragged by cables, rather than lifted by an arm.
+A walking drag line is an excavator where the bucket is dragged by cables, rather than lifted by an arm.
 This permits the bucket to be much larger than those on shovels.
-Drag lines, because of their huge size, cannot move with wheels or bulldozer tracks.
-They stir using hydraulically operated ‘feet’, which raise and lower, one at a time.
-That is why they are called ‘walking‘ drag lines.
+Drag lines, because of their massive size, cannot move with wheels or bulldozer tracks.
+They shift using hydraulically-operated feet which raise and lower, one at a time.
+This is why they are called walking drag lines.

 History of Singrauli

-In 1962, the government inaugurated a dam across River Rihand which flows in close vicinity.
-Later rich coal deposits spread over an area of 2,200 sq km were discovered around the reservoir of the dam.
-Soon afterwards, coal mines and thermal power stations came up in Singrauli.
+Afterwards rich coal deposits spread over an area of 2,200 sq km were discovered around the reservoir.
+Subsequently coal mines and thermal power stations came up in Singrauli.

 travel photography; travel blog; India; uasatish;